-(This is the third article in an ongoing series looking at how changing agricultural policies are affecting environmental health.)
+(This is the part of an ongoing series looking at how changing agricultural policies are affecting human and environmental health.)

 IOWA CITY, IOWA – Here in the heart of US farm country, the wretched quality of Iowa waterways is a well-known lament.
 Farm fields laden with synthetic fertilizers and manure produce bounties of over 2 billion bushels of corn each year, but those same fields also produce a torrent of run-off that contaminates virtually every mile of the state’s streams and rivers and every acre of lakes and ponds.